+3.1 Pre-Puja

-3.1 Pre-Puja [To cultivate the 5 spiritual faculties needed to counter the 5 mental hindrances]
+[To cultivate the 5 spiritual faculties needed to counter the 5 mental hindrances]

-You compose your mind, to develop the Saddhā, the very strong faith through understanding how special and how wonderful the Buddha is, how important his teaching is, so that your faith in the Buddha and his teaching can be firmly established until it is very stable.
-When this happen, your confidence in the Buddha and his teaching will make your mind very compose and calm.
-Through that faith, you will have confidence in yourself to cultivate the Viriya (or spiritual zeal) that is needed for you to understand his teaching much better and then with that you can also assimilate what has been shared much more easily.
+Please compose your mind, to develop the spiritual faculty of Saddhā (Faith in the Buddha and his teaching) through understanding how special and unique a being the Buddha is, how important his teaching is, so that your faith in the Buddha and his teaching can be firmly established until it is unshakable.
+When this happens, your confidence in the Buddha and his teaching will make your mind very compose and calm.
+This faith will drive you to cultivate the next spiritual faculty, Vīriya (or spiritual zeal) that is needed for you to cultivate his teaching diligently thereby enabling you to understand and assimilate what has been shared much more easily.

-Once the Saddhā and Viriya are established, we will pay respect mindfully to the Buddha to cultivate the 3rd spiritual faculty of Sati or mindfulness, and then we will start the pre-puja.
+Once the Saddhā and Vīriya are established, we will pay respect mindfully to the Buddha to cultivate the 3rd spiritual faculty of Sati or mindfulness, and then we will start the pre-puja.

-Salutation to Lord Buddha:-
+Salutation to Lord Buddha: -